TheSaifAli05/Hubway-Trip-Analysis-using-PowerBi/README.md

 ![](Figs/unnamed-chunk-27-1.png) ![](Figs/unnamed-chunk-27-2.png) ![](Figs/unnamed-chunk-27-3.png) ![](Figs/unnamed-chunk-27-4.png) ![](Figs/unnamed-chunk-27-5.png) ![](Figs/unnamed-chunk-27-6.png)

+# PowerBi Implementation

+By using PowerBi I can showcase the data analysis in a dynamic and understantable way.
+It is designed in such a way that the viewer can interact with it to see results various different scenarios with ease.
+The PoweBi presentatin is present in the repositry to view.

 # Final Plots and Summary

 In this section, I will discuss the three main takeaways from this data exploration.